openeuler-mirror/rockchip/README.en.md

     The default is `headless`.

-8.  -h, --help
+9.  -h, --help

     Displays help information.

-Applicable Rockchip development boards:
+Applicable RK3399 development boards:

-The development boards that have been tested are as follows, and the other types of Rockchip development boards are to be tested.
+The development boards that have been tested are as follows, and the other types of RK3399 development boards are to be tested.

 1. Firefly-RK3399